NoahCarnahan/Campaign_Contribution_Heatmap/README.md

 Campaign Contribution Heatmap
 =============================

-This tool creates heatmaps (very very slowly) that show where candidates in the 2012 U.S federal elections recieved contributions from.
-It only maps contributions from individuals; PAC contributions are not included.
+This tool creates heatmaps (very very slowly) that show from where candidates in the 2012 U.S federal elections recieved contributions.
+It only maps contributions from individuals.
+PAC contributions are not included.
+Look in the examples directory for sample output.

 ## Setup